Alan Ball Jr.: Birth and early career at Blackpool

 Ball was born in Farnworth, Lancashire, the son of (James) Alan Ball, a former professional football player and manager and later a publican, and his wife, Violet, née Duckworth.
 Ball started his footballing career whilst still a schoolboy, playing for Ashton United, the team his father managed, amongst the hurly burly of the Lancashire Combination.
-He fell out with his headmaster over missing games for his Farnworth Grammar School team due to him signing and playing for Wolverhampton Wanderers.
+He fell out with his headmaster over missing games for his Farnworth Grammar School team due to him training/trialling at Wolverhampton Wanderers.
 He left Farnworth Grammar with no qualifications.

 After he left school, Wolves decided not to take Ball on.
 The midfielder then started training with Bolton Wanderers but they too decided not to give him a professional deal, as manager Bill Ridding said he was too small.

 Blackpool signed him after Ball's father called in a favour with the coach, an old friend with whom he used to play.
 Ball was given a trial in September 1961 and was immediately signed up as an apprentice.
 He turned professional in May 1962, making his Football League debut on 18 August 1962 against Liverpool at Anfield in a 2–1 victory.
 At age 17 years and 98 days, he became Blackpool's youngest League debutant.
 On 21 November 1964, Ball scored his first hat-trick as a professional, in a 3–3 draw with Fulham at Craven Cottage.